whatsyourask/ctf/binary/Shell time!/solution.md

 ![enough](screenshots/enough.png)

-NOP(no operation) chain

-+

-38 bytes

-+

-4 bytes address of that shellcode in the stack
+NOP(no operation) chain + 38 bytes of shellcode + 4 bytes address of that shellcode in the stack

 There are 8x8 bytes or 64 bytes.
 So we have next payload:
 `"\x90" * 22 + shellcode + [address]`